 Posted on 13 March 2018

 Enterprise Investment Schemes (EIS) and Seed Enterprise Investment Schemes (SEIS) are high risk but tax efficient investment tools.
-Companies using these schemes now need to be aware of the newly introduced ‘Risk to Capital’ test, as Simon Littlejohns, Head of Tax at Friend Partnership explains.
+Companies using these schemes now need to be aware of the newly introduced ‘Risk to Capital’ test, as Friend Partnership explain.

 Introduced in the Finance Bill 2017/18, The ‘Risk to Capital’ test is now in force and requires careful consideration by organisations using enterprise investment schemes.
 The test also applies to Venture Capital Trusts.